index

 Practical budget

-The practical package budget is intentionally tiny.
+The practical carrier budget is intentionally tiny.
 Real media paths need repeated opportunities because compression, scaling, frame interpolation, filters, and screen recording can erase or distort visual regions or tones.
 Pointer mode is the compact payload shape to prefer for production-style flows; manifest mode is useful when the scan result needs to carry more data directly.

 Redundancy plan